-DB: In the past few months, I’ve started to use Uber in my suburban town, which has significantly simplified my life.
+DB: I’ve started to use Uber in my suburban town, which has significantly simplified my life.
 Rather than negotiating car availability with my kids, we can grab an accessible and easy to use Uber.

-MM: What are the organizational changes that need to be made to build a culture of simplicity?
+MM: What organizational changes need to be made in order to build a culture of simplicity?

 DB: A push for simplicity has to come from the top.
-Mike Bloomberg had a vision for this company.
-While the technology, messaging and product has changed with the times, his overall vision for what Bloomberg would provide to the markets has not wavered.
+Michael Bloomberg had a vision for this company.
+While the technology, messaging and product has changed with the times, his overall vision for what Bloomberg would provide to the market has not wavered.

 MM: Why do you think it’s so difficult for companies to deliver simple experiences?

-DB: I’ve worked in companies where there’s no consistent view of the company’s offerings, the market, or the customer.
+DB: I’ve worked at companies where there’s no consistent view of the company’s offerings, the market or the customer.
 Because of this, many companies don’t understand all the interactions a customer can have with them.
 An organization needs, at the very least, a common view of the customer in order to meet and anticipate customer needs.

 MM: What does simplicity mean to you?

 DB: Simplicity is taking something complex and boiling it down to its essence.
 Nothing feels simple in the beginning—everything is big and hairy.
-Simplicity is taking those things that feel big and complex and working them down until you’ve got the solution that can be executed quickly, easily and successfully.
+Simplicity is taking those things that feel complex and working them down until you have a solution that can be executed quickly, easily and successfully.
 Simplicity is never done.

 This is this an ongoing Simplifiers series.
 See interviews with SVP, Chief Marketing & External Affairs Officer at Abbott, Elaine Leavenworth, GE CMO, Linda Boff; McLaren Automotive Head of Brand Marketing, Stephen Lambert; Ascension Chief Marketing and Communications Officer, Nick Ragone; Hertz CMO, Matt Jauchius; Direct Line Group Marketing Director, Mark Evans; McDonald’s CMO, Deborah Wahl; Jet.com President, Liza Landsman and VP Marketing, Sumaiya Balbale; Target CMO, Jeff Jones; Spotify CMO, Seth Farbman; Ally Financial CMO, Andrea Riley; Gannett CMO, Andy Yost; CVS Health CMO, Norman De Greve; Dunkin’ Brands CMO, John Costello; Zappos CEO, Tony Hsieh; Southwest Airlines CMO, Kevin Krone; and Google CMO, Lorraine Twohill.